uq-its-ss/design-system/packages/collapsible-text/README.md

 The component uses JavaScript to provide smooth, consistent transitions:

 1. On initialization, JavaScript measures the actual content height
-2. Reads `data-collapse-threshold` to determine when to show the button
 3. Reads `data-collapsed-height` to set the initial collapsed height
 4. A button element controls the expanded/collapsed state
 5. Click events toggle between states with exact height values